Convicted!March 16, 2019

 That awakening moment came for me when I heard an evangelist preach about hell.
 But by studying the different scriptures where the word elegcho is used in the New Testament, it is clear that the conviction of sin comes to people in a variety of ways.
 For example:

 - In Matthew 18:15, the word elegcho is used to depict the personal witness of a friend, family member, or acquaintance, and how that personal witness can bring a person to a point of conviction about his sinful condition.
 We must never forget that we are anointed to take the Good News to people who are unsaved.
 When we speak to them, it triggers that divine moment when they really see and understand their need for Jesus.
-It brings conviction that leads them to r
+It brings conviction that leads them to repentance.

 - In Luke 3:19, the word elegcho is used to illustrate how the preaching of John the Baptist brought Herod to a point of conviction about his sinful lifestyle.
 Herod refused to repent, but because of John’s bold and straightforward preaching, Herod could not escape knowing that he was a sinner.
-This is an example of how Holy Spirit-anointed preaching can bring a person to a place of conviction about his sinful
+This is an example of how Holy Spirit-anointed preaching can bring a person to a place of conviction about his sinful condition.

-- In John 3:20, the word elegcho is used to demonstrate how the Light — the truth of God’s Word — produces conviction in people who are in darkness and When the Holy Spirit shines His truth into unbelievers’ darkness through one of His many amazing avenues — such as through preaching, a believer’s personal witness, the printed page, or a television broadcast — it brings unbelievers to a place of convic- tion about their sin.
+- In John 3:20, the word elegcho is used to demonstrate how the Light — the truth of God’s Word — produces conviction in people who are in darkness and When the Holy Spirit shines His truth into unbelievers’ darkness through one of His many amazing avenues — such as through preaching, a believer’s personal witness, the printed page, or a television broadcast — it brings unbelievers to a place of conviction about their sin.
 At that moment, they have a choice: to run to the light and be changed or to run from the light and continue in darkness.
 Those who run to the light are gloriously saved, whereas others knowledgeably run from the light because they do not want to change.
 However, although they try to escape the light, it is too late, for the light of truth has already shone into their darkness and convicted them that their deeds are wrong.
 Truth brings conviction of sin!

-- In First Corinthians 14:24, the word elegcho is used in the context of a sinner who comes into a church service where the presence of God is so strong that he is stricken with his unholiness in light of the holiness of G The result is that he becomes convicted of sin and falls on his face in repentance.
+- In First Corinthians 14:24, the word elegcho is used in the context of a sinner who comes into a church service where the presence of God is so strong that he is stricken with his unholiness in light of the holiness of God.
+The result is that he becomes convicted of sin and falls on his face in repentance.
 Here we find a reason why we should make every effort and do our part to build a strong presence of God in our church services.
 This environment unleashes His power to convict the sinner of his need to be saved, and it convicts the saint of his need for sanctification and surrender.
 A strong presence of God brings conviction of sin!

 - In James 2:9, the word elegcho is used to denote how knowing God’s law makes a sinner conscious of the fact that he is a sinner and a lawbreaker.
 Romans 3:20 tells us that “by the law is the knowledge of sin.”
-When people have a knowledge of God’s law, such as the Ten Commandments, that knowledge makes them aware that they have fallen short of the glory of God and are therefore lawbreakers and The law of God is a major instrument by which the Holy Spirit convicts people of sin.
-Could this be the reason why the devil has worked so hard to remove the Ten Com- mandments from today’s society?
+When people have a knowledge of God’s law, such as the Ten Commandments, that knowledge makes them aware that they have fallen short of the glory of God and are therefore lawbreakers and sinners.
+The law of God is a major instrument by which the Holy Spirit convicts people of sin.
+Could this be the reason why the devil has worked so hard to remove the Ten Commandments from today’s society?

 The fact is, if the Holy Spirit doesn’t direct a person’s eyes to see the truth about his sinful condition, he will never see it.
 It is a miracle when a man or woman sees that he is lost — and only the Holy Spirit can reveal this to a lost man (see Sparkling Gems 1, February 20, for more on this subject).

 The wonderful news is that the Holy Spirit has come “to reprove the world of sin.…” He knows exactly how to bring every person to a point of conviction.
 He has the key to every person’s heart.
-He longs to lovingly escort every lost sinner to repentance and to a new life in Jesus Christ which is precisely what happened to me at the age of five when I heard that evangelist preach his fiery message about There was no escaping from the truth — the Holy Spirit made me to know that I was a sinner.
+He longs to lovingly escort every lost sinner to repentance and to a new life in Jesus Christ which is precisely what happened to me at the age of five when I heard that evangelist preach his fiery message about hell.
+There was no escaping from the truth — the Holy Spirit made me to know that I was a sinner.
 The only remedy was to repent and commit my life to Jesus Christ.

 So today I ask you: Are you available for the Holy Spirit to use you to shine His light into the hearts of spiritually lost people you know?
 The Holy Spirit knows how to reach them, but He needs someone like you through whom He can work.
 Are you available to Him?
 You may hesitate at first, but think how thankful you are that others allowed God to use them to reach you.
 Now it’s your time to let the Holy Spirit work through you to help lost people find their way to the truth that will turn their lives around and change their eternal destiny!